 - the date the RM signed the PWP, which may be different than the date it was authenticated

-If you wish to have a physical permit to practice stamp or an electronic image of a permit to practice stamp created with your permit number, you may do so through our current stamp supplier, Royal Rubber Stamp & Sign Co., by calling 1-800-272-8859.
-We are expecting to have additional approved permit to practice stamp suppliers soon.
+If you are a Responsible Member and wish to have a physical permit to practice stamp or an electronic image of a permit to practice stamp created, you may do so through our current stamp supplier, Royal Rubber Stamp & Sign Co., by calling 1-800-272-8859.

 For further details on authenticating and validating documents, please refer to APEGA’s Authenticating Professional Work Products practice standard.